 If you need help finding XL twin sheets and bedding items to fit the beds here at Messiah University, Residence Life can help!
 We have partnered with Residence Hall Linens for several years to provide our students and families with a convenient, affordable way to ensure you have sheets that will fit all of the beds on campus.
 Please visit the RHL website http://www.rhl.org/msc

 The dimensions for the furniture in Naugle, Bittner and Witmer double rooms is as follows: desk 42" x 24"; closet 41" x 56"; dresser 30"x18" window 57" x 53" (Naugle and Witmer); window 47"x 41" (Bittner); and mattress36" x80".
 The dimensions for the furniture in Naugle, Witmer, and Bittner designed triple rooms is as follows: desk 34" x 12"; closet 36" x 72"; dresser 36" x 24"; mattress and windows are the same as double rooms above.

 First-Year Students: Messiah has created a "first-year experience" and all first-year students live on the same floors/buildings as cohorts.
 All first-year students will live in one of the three first-year buildings: Bittner, Naugle or Witmer.

 Transfer Students (sophomores through seniors): Students who are sophomores through seniors will be assigned to live in traditional halls (Bittner) for at least the first semester.
 After the first semester those students with at least 57 credits can move to the on-campus apartments or satellite houses.

-The 2014–2015 residence hall and apartment rates listed below reflect a per-person charge for a semester or an academic year.
-Rates include room, utilities (including local telephone service), cable TV and an ethernet connection.
+The 2018–2019 residence hall and apartment rates listed below reflect a per-person charge for a semester or an academic year.
+Rates include room, utilities (including wifi), cable tv and an ethernet connection.